sirupsen/truffle-grater/_posts/2015-06-06-shrimp-asparagus-sriracha.md

 Bring your favourite skillet or cast iron to high heat with olive oil.
 Add shrimp, about a minute on each side.
 Throw in shallots, salt and sriracha and toss.
 Then take the asparagus from the ice bath along with the garlic and capers.
 Finally, add lemon juice to taste.
-Serve hot with big salt flakes."
+Serve hot with big salt flakes and parsley."
 ingredients:
 - name: Shrimp (20-30 per pound)
   note: This means large shrimp.
 If bought frozen it'll often say this on the package.